Kimiya00/calculator/README.md

 ---

-Built with JavaScript, math, and probably too much coffee ☕
+Built with JavaScript, math, and probably too much coffee.